Mariah Carey: Philanthropy and activism

 Carey is a philanthropist who has been involved with several charitable organizations.
 She became associated with the Fresh Air Fund in the early 1990s, and co-founded a camp located in Fishkill, New York, that enables inner-city youth to embrace the arts and introduces them to career opportunities.
 The camp was called Camp Mariah "for her generous support and dedication to Fresh Air children," and she received a Congressional Horizon Award for her youth-related charity work.
 Carey has continued her direct involvement with Camp Mariah, and by 2019 the executive director of The Fresh Air Fund reported that "...the kids who have gone to Camp Mariah have higher graduation rates out of high school and college.
 In 1999, Carey was presented with a Congressional Award for contributing "to expanding opportunities for all Americans through their own personal contributions, and [setting] exceptional examples for young people through their own successes in life.
-In 2019, she was honored by Varietys Power of Women for her work with The Fresh Air Fund's Camp Mariah.
+In 2019, she was honored by Varietys Power of Women for her work with The Fresh Air Fund's Camp Mariah, and in 2026 she was named MusiCares Person of the Year for the same work as well as providing relief for communities impacted by Hurricane Katrina and the COVID-19 pandemic.